dixit81/tictactoe/README.md

 3. Search for "Guava 28.1-jre"
 4. Inside the dropdown, select the library and add it to the project.

-Once this is done, You can run the main method in the Game.java class
+Once this is done, you can run the main method in the Game.java class